Privacy Policy & How This Site Uses Cookies

 The brutal events that took place there are still not entirely known.'

 The film begins with a 911 call placed by a young boy who has wandered into the Hoyt residence and found the carnage left there.
-He tells the operator that there is blood everywhere and so, right from the beginning, the viewer is aware that The Strangers is not going to have a happy ending.
+He tells the operator there is blood everywhere and so, right from the beginning, the viewer is aware The Strangers is unlikely to have a happy ending.

 The next scene shows Kristen (Liv Tyler) and James (Scott Speedman) returning from the aforementioned wedding reception and they both appear to be shell-shocked.
 James has proposed to Kristen, she has turned him down, and he is taking it hard.

-The Strangers (2008)When they arrive home it becomes apparent that James, not anticipating rejection, has tried to make the occasion as special as possible for her.
+The Strangers (2008)When they arrive home it becomes apparent that James, not anticipating rejection, has tried to make the occasion as special as possible.
 The floor is carpeted with red rose petals, as is much of the furniture, and the table is set for a champagne supper by candlelight.

 Liv Tyler stars as Kristen Mckay in The Strangers (2008)This is the point where the terror really begins.
 The girl persists in knocking on the door and when Kristen rings James on his mobile the house phone goes dead.
 No big deal on its own, but the battery in Kristen's cell is flat and she quickly comes to realize that she is not alone in the house.
-It is a while before she sees the intruder, but the viewer is aware of him much sooner.
-It is a man with a sack over his head.
-Meanwhile the girl continues to bang on the door and is now wearing a mask.
-She has brought another friend with her as well, also a girl, and also wearing a mask.
+It is a while before she sees the intruder, but the viewer is aware of his presence much sooner—a man with a sack over his head.
+Meanwhile the girl continues to bang on the door, is now wearing a mask, and has a friend with her—another girl in a mask.

-It is not too long before James gets back, but by then the intruders have faded into the background and James appears to think that Kristen is exaggerating.
-By the time he realizes that she is not it is too late.
-His car has been trashed and the he and Kristen are trapped.
+It is not too long before James gets back, but by then the intruders have faded into the background and James thinks that Kristen is exaggerating.
+By the time he realizes that she is not it is too late; his car has been trashed and the he and Kristen are trapped.

 I enjoyed watching The Strangers.
 The terror builds up nicely all the way through the film and rises to a crescendo point at the end.
-There is, as you might expect a certain amount of blood on display, but not as much as a lot of the more popular slasher films can boast.
-The guts of this film is the story itself, and the way it is presented is scary enough without the need of any extra offal on display.
-This is a film, I am sure, that it will make a lot of viewers check their doors and windows more than once before turning in for the night.
+There is, as you might expect, a certain amount of blood on display, but not as much as a lot of the more popular slasher films can boast.
+The guts of this film is the story itself, and the way it is presented is scary enough without the need for any extra offal on display.

 The Strangers (2008)